marlonecobos/rangemap/cran-comments.md

 * To avoid an arbitrary definition of seed in a function where reproducibility is desired (clusters in helpers.R), an extra argument (set_seed) was added to the function to allow explicit control on such seed.
+* Added vignettes to the package created by the author added to the list of authors.

 **Comments on NOTEs**